 It is a good idea to determine how you will spend your agency’s money.
-A good financial ratio splits the money three ways.
+A good financial ratio splits the money in three ways.
 One third will go to general administrative costs and cost of customer acquisition, including marketing and sales.
 Another third will go towards the costs of goods sold, meaning the cost of the software, and the hiring of employees.
 And the final third will be the net profit; money that you can drop to the bottom line to cover taxes, etc.

-Here’s three agency scaling hacks that will help you recruit the best candidates for your agency:
+Here are three agency scaling hacks that will help you recruit the best candidates for your agency:

 Have an internal training department for client service representatives.
 This will allow you to hire your service reps at a lower cost and train them to do the work.